nabeken/psadm/README.md

 Note: All `SecureString` parameters are decrypted.

-To Import from exported parameters in YAML:
+To import from exported parameters in YAML:

 ```sh
 psadm import [--dryrun] [--skip-exist] [--overwrite] [--default-kms-key-id=KMS-KEY-ID] exported.yml